 Prior to the exam:

-Examinee is advised to review Arabic Articles on Politics, Economy and Culture using Arabic website to be familiar with Arabic authentic articles, such as:
+Examinee is advised to review Arabic Articles on Politics, Economy, and Culture using Arabic websites to be familiar with Arabic authentic articles, such as:

 Exam Time: The duration of the exam is 35 minutes.
 Examinees must arrive at the office of the faculty member administering her/his exam at least 15 minutes before exam time.